-Do you have an Elinor on your sales team?
+Do you have a bad salesperson on your retail sales floor?

 You know, the one who screams, "That was my sale!"